 This is someone who is appointed by the Court of Protection to make decisions on behalf of someone who has lost the capacity to make certain decisions themselves.

 A donor is someone who has created either an enduring or lasting power of attorney.
 They are referred to as donors because they have donated their decision making powers to someone else.

 Enduring Power of Attorney (EPA)

 An EPA is a legal document which you can use to appoint someone to make decisions on your behalf should you lose the capacity to make certain decisions yourself.
 EPAs were replaced by Lasting Powers of Attorney (LPA) in October 2007.

-However, any EPAs signed and dated before 1 October 2007 are still valid and can be registered with the OPG when the donor starts to lose or has lost mental capacity.
+However, any EPAs signed and dated before 1 October 2007 are still valid and can be registered with the OPG (Office of the Public Guardian) when the donor starts to lose or has lost mental capacity.

 Estate & Estate Administration

 A person’s estate is the money, property and any possessions they had at the time of their death.
 The process of estate administration involves collecting any money that is owed, settling any debts due (including outstanding taxes) and dividing the estate amongst the respective beneficiaries.

 An LPA is a legal document which you can use to appoint someone to make decisions on your behalf should you lose the capacity to make certain decisions yourself.
 There are two types of LPA – Health & Welfare and Property & Financial Affairs.
 Both types of LPA must be registered with OPG (Office of the Public Guardian) before they can be used.

 Probate refers to the process of obtaining permission to deal with a deceased person’s affairs, or ‘estate’.
 When someone close to you dies, you or your solicitor will have to arrange probate for their estate.